18 December, 2017

 Heathrow today announced a multi-million pound package of investments and tools to improve the travel experience of passengers with disabilities and mobility restrictions at the airport.

-Heathrow Enhances Service for Passengers with Hidden and Visible Disabilities full article
+Heathrow Enhances Service for Passengers with Hidden and Visible Disabilities.
+Read full article.

 - Airport and airline partners invest £23 million in new contract with partner OmniServ to improve passenger service for those living with disabling conditions or mobility restrictions